Frequently asked questions

 How do I export the inventory for a file?

-Navigate to the Inventory module within the file.
+Go to the Inventory module within the file.

 Click Reports in the top-right corner.